major/rhel7stig-sphinx/doc/source/medium.rst

 Description
 ~~~~~~~~~~~

-Reconstruction of harmful events or forensic analysis is not possible if audit records do not contain enough information.

-At a minimum, the organization must audit the full-text recording of privileged mount commands.
-The organization must maintain audit trails in sufficient detail to reconstruct events to determine the cause and impact of compromise.
+Reconstruction of harmful events or forensic analysis is not possible if audit records do not contain enough information.\n\nAt a minimum, the organization must audit the full-text recording of privileged mount commands.
+The organization must maintain audit trails in sufficient detail to reconstruct events to determine the cause and impact of compromise.\n\nSatisfies: SRG-OS-000042-GPOS-00020, SRG-OS-000392-GPOS-00172

-Satisfies: SRG-OS-000042-GPOS-00020, SRG-OS-000392-GPOS-00172

 Check
 ~~~~~